peteraiello/to-do-app-with-react-hooks/README.md

-Run `npm install` on the directory and `npm start` to serve the site.
+Run `npm install` on the cloned directory and `npm start` to serve the site.

-A simple app made using React JS to help learn how to manage state using React hooks.
+As of version 16.8 you can now you use React Hooks to manage state on your components.

+React Hooks use uses array JavaScripts `array destructuring` syntax for accessing the current state and the updated state.